Sheikh Mujibur Rahman: Burial and memorials

 On 16 August 1975, Mujib's coffin was taken to his birthplace Tungipara in an army helicopter.
 He was buried next to his parents after his funeral led by Sheikh Abdul Halim.
+However, public attendance at the funeral was kept limited and strictly regulated by the police and military forces, with many being obstructed on their way to the funeral.
 Others were buried in the Banani graveyard of Dhaka.
 The national flag was kept at half-mast by the locals in several government and non-government institutions in honour of Bangabandhu Sheikh Mujib.
 During the time, the Bangladesh national football team was in the Merdeka Tournament in Kuala Lumpur, the capital of Malaysia.
 There the national flag of Bangladesh was kept at half-mast on the day of Bangladesh's match.
 Prior to the match, the players observed a minute's silence for Mujib and his eldest son Sheikh Kamal, who was a keen sportsman and the founder of Abahani Limited Dhaka.
+Mujib rests beside his parents' graves in a white marble tomb in his native Tungipara.
+His Dhaka residence where he was assassinated along with most of his family members, later became Bangabandhu Memorial Museum.
+It was demolished during demonstrative riots in Bangladesh in 2025.

+Reactions

-Absentee funeral prayers were held in the Eidgah field of Jessore, Dhanmondi of Dhaka and Baitul Mukarram National Mosque.
-The students of Dhaka University held a silent procession across the Dhaka city and special prayer at the assassination site on 4 November 1975, attended by thousands of people.
+Following the news of Sheikh Mujib's death, protests and clashes broke out in various parts of the country.
+Protest rallies were organized in several cities, including Chittagong, Khulna, Jessore, and Mymensingh.
+Absentee funeral prayer were held in the Eidgah field of Jessore.
+The students of Dhaka University held a silent procession across the Dhaka city and special prayer at the assassination site on 4 November 1975, attended by thousands of civilians, marking a major public defiance against the assassination.
+The student leaders officially tabled a condolence motion.
 Heads of state, political figures and media of several countries including United States, United Kingdom, India, Iraq and Palestine mourned Mujib's death.
 Cuban prime minister Fidel Castro stated upon Mujib's death, "The oppressed people of the world have lost a great leader of theirs in the death of Sheikh Mujib.
 And I have lost a truly large-hearted ally."

-Today, Mujib rests beside his parents' graves in a white marble tomb in his native Tungipara.
-His Dhaka residence where he was assassinated along with most of his family members, later became Bangabandhu Memorial Museum.
-It was demolished during demonstrative riots in Bangladesh in 2025.